sorcero/ingestum/docs/example-pdf.rst

 Step 3.
 Extract tables, shapes, and images
 ------------------------------------------

-PDF document usually have three main types of content besides text: tables, shapes (i.e. graphics), and images.
+PDF documents usually have three main types of content besides text: tables, shapes (i.e. graphics), and images.
 We want to extract these from the document so we can use them.
 The ``PDFSourceCreateTabularCollectionDocument``,